Tutte Polynomials for Directed Graphs: Introduction

+Besides defining and studying a natural generalization of the Tutte polynomial to digraphs, we attempt in this paper to shed a new light on some classical results about the Tutte polynomial of graphs.
+We are particularly motivated by certain classical results about the evaluations of the Tutte polynomial counting various classes of orientations, which we recover and extend in Section \ref{sec:Ehrhart}.
+Our approach in that section is reminiscent of the method developed in \cite{Beck:inside-out-polytopes} for explaining the seminal result of Stanley about the evaluations of the chromatic polynomial at negative integers \cite{Stanley:acyclic-orientations}.
+See for instance Remarks \ref{rk:inside-out} and \ref{rk:Potts-compatible-colorings}.

 Actually, the $B$-polynomial is not the only natural generalization of the Tutte polynomial to digraphs.
-Indeed, in Section~\ref{sec:B-family}, we present an infinite family of polynomial invariants of digraphs which generalize the $B$-polynomials and satisfy the same three stated connections with the Tutte polynomial.
-The $B$-polynomial is merely the ``simplest'' of these invariants.
-In the companion paper \cite{Awan-Bernardi:A-poly}, we investigate another of these invariants from this infinite family that we call \emph{$A$-polynomial}.
-Unlike the $B$-polynomial, the $A$-polynomial is an \emph{oriented matroid invariant}, that is, it only depends on the oriented matroid which underlies the digraph.
+Indeed, in Section~\ref{sec:B-family}, we present an infinite family of digraph invariants satisfying Theorem~\ref{thm:Bpoly-Tutte}.
+The $B$-polynomial is merely the ``simplest'' invariant among this family.
+In the upcoming paper~\cite{Awan-Bernardi:A-poly}, we investigate another invariant from this infinite family, which we call \emph{$A$-polynomial}.
+Unlike the $B$-polynomial, the $A$-polynomial is an \emph{oriented matroid invariant}, that is, it only depends on the oriented matroid associated with the digraph.